What different types of Family Plans are available from the phone companies?

 This shared data family plan scheme should not be considered on its own.
 The phone companies are motivated to help you use a lot more data.
 They’re encouraging high-quality video downloading through their Stan, Presto, and Netflix products or affiliations.

 If people are not using their data allocations, they can be more efficient by using the app from the phone company’s website to determine their own usage and make the most of what they have.
 If they are exceeding their usage, it’s not that expensive these days.
-All 3 of the major phone companies have automatic charging at $10 per GB for those that do.
+The major phone companies that still charge for data overages have automatic charging at $10 per GB for those that do go over.

 The biggest problem with shared data is a lack of personal responsibility for the use.
 When the average cost is less than the personal marginal cost, you end up with problems like global warming.
 This is known as The tragedy of the Commons.
 In simple terms, if you add your teenager to a shared bundle and tell him you’ll pay the bill, you’ll be paying more for data pretty quick.